top of page

 Larger coconuts could also be used as sand baths, but will absorb urine odours if the ham decides to use it as a toilet, so make sure your little one has already "bonded" with another container for peeing in.

-The coconut meat that you remove can also be fed to your hamster as a healthy treat.
-Here's how to store it properly so it doesn't go rancid: https://thegardeningcook.com/storing-fresh-coconut-meat/
+The coconut meat that you remove can also be fed to your hamster in small amounts as healthy little treats.

 FORAGE BOXES